-The scoring criteria factors to be used by the Grant Review Panel are provided to potential applicants at the Grant Technical Assistance Workshop.
-The Grant Review Panel will be comprised of one representative from the County, one city representative from each of the seven Stanislaus Urban County city members, and one representative from the local Continuum of Care (CoC).
-The CA-ESG grant review panel will be comprised of representatives from the County, the nine cities located within Stanislaus County, and the CoC.
+The scoring criteria to be used by the Grant Review Panel are provided to potential applicants at the Grant Technical Assistance Workshop.
+The Grant Review Panel will be comprised of one (1) representative from the County, one (1) city representative from each of the seven (7) Stanislaus Urban County cities, and one (1) representative from the local Continuum of Care (CoC).